GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

     $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

-Follow the prompts, and set a good password to your ssh key.
+Follow the prompts, and set a good password.
 The public copy of this key (which you can find under ``~/.ssh/id_rsa.pub``) will be copied to your other computer accounts, enabling simplified steps to authorise your access.

 But wait, you're not done with ssh yet!
 Using your newly configured VS Code, enter the following command in the terminal